yusufelgen07/chess-analyzer-vibe-coding-/README.md

    * ✅ Your **Lichess API token**.
    * ✅ Set **Depth = 10** for analysis.
    * ✅ Choose **Gemini Flash Lite** for testing.
+   * ✅ Click Save and Close
+   * ✅ add your username in chess.com or lichess ->> click fetch games ->> choose your game ->> click analyze Selected game

 ---